 Foundation (baseplate) or mounting surface shall meet the following requirements:

-- · Vibration resistant - · Flat surface - Suitable for absorption of static and dynamic loads. - For calculations for the mounting parts, assume four times the fan weight.
+- Vibration resistant - · Flat surface - Suitable for absorption of static and dynamic loads. - For calculations for the mounting parts, assume four times the fan weight.

-- Provide suitable clearance around the fan for

-- maintenance and repair work,
+- Provide suitable - maintenance and repair work.

-- motor cooling.